wei-hsuan-cheng/cga_ik/README.md

 The IK solver have been implemented in ROS 2 C++ and tested on two robots:
 - 6-DoF collaborative arms (TM5-700 and TM5-900)
-- 3-DoF spherical parallel manipulator (SPM).
+- 3-DoF spherical parallel manipulator (SPM, or agile eye).

 ## Table of Contents